IBM/generate-insights-from-multiple-data-sources/README.md

 ![](doc/source/images/data3.png)

-* After inserting ,Make sure the you change the DataFrame name to `df2` ,as shown below.
+* After inserting, make sure you change the DataFrame name to `df2`, as shown below.
  `NOTE: This step is very important.`

  ![](doc/source/images/data4.png)